-Go to this page for Danalogic NHS hearing aid support documents.
+Follow this link for Danalogic NHS hearing aid patient support documents.

-Go to this page for C2 (Hearing Well Together) self-help videos.
+Follow this link for C2 (Hearing Well Together) self-help videos.

-Go to this page for GN Resound Hearing Aid trouble shooting videos.
+Follow this link for GN Resound Hearing Aid trouble shooting videos on YouTube.

 The information line is a great place to start if you want information on any aspects of hearing loss or tinnitus.